samcottle/notes/pug.md

 });
 ```

-4. Create a template for the view in `/views/hello-world.pug`:
+4. Create a template for the view in `/views/hello-world.pug`, and add some content:

 ```text
 p Hello world!
 ```

-5. Launch a browser, and navigate to `localhost:3000/hello` to see the text.
+5. Launch a browser, and navigate to `localhost:3000/hello` to see the content.

 ## Formatting